We hand-pick all products. When you buy something, we may earn a commission.

 Samurai Jeans

-Their heavyweight selvedge produces some of the sharpest, most dramatic fades in the world—true trophies for those willing to put in the work.
+Every pair is made with fades front of mind.
+The 19 oz.
+Kiwami Selvedge produces some of the sharpest, most dramatic fades in the world.
+A faded pair of Samurais is a true-blue trophy for those willing to put in the work.

 Big John

-Japan’s first true denim brand, Big John laid the foundation for everything that followed.
+Japan’s first true homegrown denim brand, Big John laid the foundation for everything that followed.
 From pioneering locally woven selvedge to engineering the first slub yarns, their influence runs through the entire industry.

 Decades later, they still embody the spirit of craftsmanship—classic cuts, beautifully balanced fabrics, and a commitment to quality that never wavers.